TymekBak/Bak-et-al-2026-Rabbit-Ventricular-Myocyte-Microgravity-Induced-Remodeling/README.md

 •	**MahajanRecorder.cpp**: This is the core simulation script.\
 •	**Individuals**: This subfolder stores the text files that define specific model variations. *Folders 3, 6, and 7* populate this subfolder using a MATLAB script.\
 •	**Outcomes_n**: This subfolder stores the text files that contain the outcomes of each simulation.
 This subfolder is absent in *Folder 1*.\
-•	**Outcomes_t**: This subfolder stores the text files that contain the waveform for each simulation.
+•	**Outcomes_t**: This subfolder stores the text files that contain the waveforms for each simulation.
 The last 10000ms are recorded for each basic cycle length (BCL) – Individual combination with a 1ms sampling rate.
 This subfolder is absent in *Folder 1*.\
 •	**Makefile**: This file can be used to compile the code.\
 •	**ExecutionFile.txt**: This text file contains commands that can be copied into a terminal window to run the main simulation. *Folders 3, 6, and 7* generate this file with a MATLAB script.
 This will only work if the terminal is open to the appropriate directory and all of the prerequisite files are present.
 ### ***Note:***